-Whenever we meet with our children's families - whether in WA or Singapore - eating together is always a must-do activity.
+Whenever we gather with our children and their families - whether in WA or Singapore - sharing a meal together is always a must.
 It is one of the simplest yet most powerful ways to reconnect and strengthen family bonds.
-Each time we gather around a table, food becomes more than just nourishment; it becomes a space for conversation, laughter and remembering old times.
-Memories resurface, and these moments help preserve our family tradition while creating a deep sense of continuity and belonging.
+Each time we gather around a table, food becomes more than mere nourishment; it becomes a space for conversation, laughter, the recalling of old memories, and sharing of life’s struggles.
+In these moments, stories resurface, family traditions are preserved, and a deep sense of continuity and belonging is renewed.

 Meals prepared by family members carry even greater significance.
 There is something especially meaningful about sharing food that has been cooked by closed family members.
 Our final meal on the night before our departure for home was particularly memorable, as it was a joint effort by my sons, Sam and Paul.
 Together, they prepared a wonderful and generous feast - creamy pasta with spinach and bacon, accompanied by a variety of pizzas.
 It was not just about the food on the table, but the effort and team work behind it.